fshp971/adv-ntk/README.md

 # Theoretical Analysis of Robust Overfitting for Wide DNNs: An NTK Approach

-This is the official repository for the preprint ["Theoretical Analysis of Robust Overfitting for Wide DNNs: An NTK Approach"](https://arxiv.org/abs/2310.06112) by Shaopeng Fu and Di Wang.
+This is the official repository for the ICLR 2024 paper ["Theoretical Analysis of Robust Overfitting for Wide DNNs: An NTK Approach"](https://openreview.net/forum?id=1op5YGZu8X) by Shaopeng Fu and Di Wang.

+## News

+- 01/2024: The paper was accepted to [ICLR 2024](https://openreview.net/forum?id=1op5YGZu8X).
+- 10/2023: The paper was released on [arXiv](https://arxiv.org/abs/2310.06112).

 ## Installation